← Back to research

 How It Works

-• System (.system/) — Auto-installed in every Codex instance
+• System (.system/) — Auto-installed in the latest Codex version

-• Experimental (.experimental/) — Community and exploratory skills
+• Experimental (.experimental/) — Community and exploratory skills, installed by folder path or GitHub URL

 Why It Matters